magifranquesa/S2BAVG/README.md

 ---

-## **Generating Sampling with**
+## **Generating Sampling**

-The script generates stratified sampling for annual burned area validation.
+The 'Sampling.py' script is used to generate the stratified sampling for annual burned area validation.
 To ensure smooth execution, it is recommended to use a **conda environment**.

 ### **1. Creating and Activating a Conda Environment**